 The Academy regularly reviews its Risk Management Strategy, Business Continuity Plan and Risk Register.
-Insurance is currently subject to a competitive tender process (as and when required).
+Insurance is currently with the Governments Risk Protection Arrangement.
 A Reserves policy is in place, which considers potential risks when calculating the optimum level of reserves held by the Academy.
 All decisions regarding purchasing and service provision will be taken with an emphasis on obtaining value for money and improving outcomes for pupils.
 We have become increasingly effective in our development of Pupil Premium funding to narrow the achievement at GCSE.